 Ticos are tremendously happy people, they always have a reason to celebrate and if they don’t, they make it up.
 In these years I met very supportive people: from the anonymous person who helped me with the addresses, to people who have become friends until today.

 In addition, San José, although it is a city without a coast, has everything close by: the beach, the mountains, the Caribbean and the Pacific.
 During the weekend you can go to see a volcano, explore the jungle or enjoy the sun and the sea.
 Having everything close by gives a whole new meaning to routine life, because it is possible to escape and return in the same day with a low cost.

 In summary, you have to discover what you like about San José and give more importance to the freedom and joy it brings to your life.

-Places to Work in San José
+Work in San José

 Costa Rica, in addition to being one of the greenest countries in the world, also has a lot to offer to digital nomads, remote workers and entrepreneurs.
 With a lot of coworking spaces popping up, it became the ideal place to work and live in paradise.